np-2001/Apollo-Vault/README.md

 Build the Docker container: docker-compose up

-CHoose the Docker container: 3000:3000
+Choose the Docker container: 3000:3000